Becojo/sketches/blossom/README.md

 This is a sketch to test the [Proce5.in gem](https://github.com/proce5in/gem).

-## Embeded sketch
+## Embedded sketch

 Using Proce5.in, you can embed sketches in the Markdown syntax.
-For exemple:
+For example:

 ```processing
 void setup() {